lbrclbrc/my_coin/whitepaper_draft.md

 > and using my `SK_A`,
 > I encrypted the `balance` and `blind` of `commitChange` into two on-chain ciphertexts `S1` and `S2`.”

-The ZK circuit does **not** care about the structure of Bob’s receiving commit, nor about the correctness of the receiving ciphertext `messageR`.
+The ZK circuit does **not** care about the correctness of the receiving ciphertext `messageR`.
-Those are handled by the payee and consensus logic outside of ZK.
+How Bob verifies or uses `messageR` is handled entirely outside this ZK circuit.

 ---